cpsiotsec/cpsiotsec.github.io/index.md

 <h4 style="margin-top: 0;"> <strong> In conjunction with the <br />
 <a href="https://www.sigsac.org/ccs/CCS2020/" target="_blank"> <strong> ACM Conference on Computer and Communications Security 2020 </strong> </a> </strong> </h4>

+## Background

+The Joint Workshop on CPS&IoT Security and Privacy (CPSIoTSec) is the result of the merger of the Workshop on Cyber-Physical Systems Security and Privacy (CPS-SPC) and Workshop on the Internet of Things Security and Privacy (IoTS&P) previously organized annually in conjunction with ACM Conference on Computer and Communications Security.

 ## Scope
 The Joint Workshop on CPS&IoT Security and Privacy invites academia, industry, and governmental entities to submit: